Pride of Britain 2022 is coming up SOON - here's when you can watch it and how to vote

-The Pride of Britain Awards 2022 are fast-approaching to honour Britain’s heroes and celebrate their courage and kindness - here’s everything you need to know about this year’s ceremony.
+The Pride of Britain Awards 2022 air tonight to honour Britain’s heroes and celebrate their courage and kindness - here’s everything you need to know about the ceremony this year.

 Every year the Pride of Britain awards return to celebrate the nation’s heroes and honour their good deeds.
 The ceremony, now in its 23rd year, has been taking place annually since 1999 in association with The Prince’s Trust and features famous faces like celebrities and politicians attending to offer their support.